PaddlePaddle/ERNIE/docs/datasets.md

   - Under `Set Built-in Dataset`, select the dataset name in `Dataset Selection`
   - The system will automatically configure the path and type, then download and read from Hugging Face

-Supported Hugging Face datasets are defined in `ernie.dataset.hf.data_info.json`:
+Supported Hugging Face datasets are defined:

 ### Supported Hugging Face Datasets
 | Dataset Name | Type |Format | File | File Format |